welldigital/callme/README.md

 # Call Me

-Schedule SNS notifications to be sent on a repeating schedule, or in the future with database backed persistence.
+Schedule SNS or HTTP (Webhook) notifications to be sent on a repeating schedule, or in the future with database backed persistence.

 # Features